GideonZ/1541u-documentation/u64/getting_started.rst

 ............

-Before you can use your Ultimate 64, you have to flash your Kernal and Basic ROM to the Ultimate 64.
+Before you can use your Ultimate 64, you have to flash your Kernal and Basic ROM to the Ultimate 64 (keep in mind that some alternative kernal ROM's removed tape routines).
 Power on and wait for picture, where it explains how to do.

 Basically you stick your USB drive in the back of the Ultimate 64 and push shortly on the power button to bring up the Menu.